 The need for facilitation or other ways of getting closure on contentious issues.

 The need to include non-English speakers in the process.

+The need to conduct “in-reach” activities to bolster Working Group processes and for formal and informal interaction between the Board and the GNSO to understand the causes for delayed PDPs.

+The need for clarity and transparency in GNSO Operational Procedures and PDP rules and procedures.

 Summary of Other Relevant Research

-An expert study on the PDP has been commissioned by the ATRT2.
+An expert study on the PDP has been commissioned by ATRT2.
 The full InterConnect Communications (ICC) report can be found in Appendix A. Some of ICC’s key observations and conclusions include:

 PDPs are largely developed by North Americans and Europeans with little meaningful input from other regions.
 Reasons include language, time-zone constraints, inadequate communications infrastructure, and cultural issues.